 Photoelectric smoke or heat detectors to regulate the appropriate amount of ventilation

 Evaporation fan controllers in cooling areas so cooler fans are running not continuously but when needed at levels needed

-Smart lighting design in parking lots, where, when restaurants turn on the parking lights, they often hit peak demand (for which utilities charge separately from the amount of power consumed).
+Smart lighting design in parking lots saves energy, which helps reduce operational costs.
+When restaurants turn on the parking lights during sunset/daybreak hours, they often hit peak demand (for which utilities charge separately).

 These are just a few long-term, systemic changes that result from an energy audit and benchmark-setting followed by implementation of an energy management system.

 With more than 20 years of experience in the field, GWT2Energy has found that restaurants with an appropriate energy management system achieve annual energy-bill savings of 25 percent.
 Also, the life of restaurant equipment is significantly extended and customer experience is markedly enhanced.
 Which gets us back to why you, as manager or owner-operator of a restaurant, are really there to make happen.

 Contact us to tell us about your needs and plans and let us describe our services, our record of working with restaurants, and the solutions we suggest.

 The consultation is free, of course.